open-ephys/bonsai-onix1-docs/articles/tutorials/tune-readsize.md

 - `DeviceName` is set to "Load Tester"
 - `Enable` is set to True to enable the LoadTester device.
 - `FramesPerSecond` is then set to 60,000 Hz.
-The rate at which frames are produced by two probes.
+The rate at which frames are produced by two probes, since each is acquired independently.
 - `ReceivedWords` is set to 392 bytes, the size of a single
-  <xref:OpenEphys.Onix1.NeuropixelsV2eDataFrame>.
+  <xref:OpenEphys.Onix1.NeuropixelsV2eDataFrame>, which includes xx extra bytes besides the neuropixels data.
 - `TransmittedWords` is set to 100 bytes.
 This simulates the amount of data required to e.g. send a stimulus waveform.